tommaho/roll/README.md

 # roll
 A command line dice roller to learn Rust.
+Currently, the number of sides can be any valid uint.
+May require a valid conventional side count 2 ..
+100.

 Currently supported: